 Facilities Kennesaw State University does not have off-campus organizations or housing, but student organizations may sponsor an event, such as a dance, at an off campus facility.
 At those times, a Kennesaw State University police officer may be assigned to the event for security purposes.
 If a Kennesaw State University police officer is not present, the local law-enforcement agency will be responsible for responding to a crime or incident, but individuals are encouraged to report any problems to the KSU Police.

 A timely warning notice is considered for distribution to the KSU community for all Clery Act crimes that are (1) reported to Campus Security Authorities or local police and (2) determined by the institution to represent a serious or continuing threat to students and employees.

 The decision to issue a timely warning shall be decided on a case-by-case basis.
 The decision is made by the Chief of Police or his designee or the VP of Strategic Security and Safety considering all available facts, including whether the crime is considered to be a serious or continuing threat to students or employees.
 Certain specific information may be withheld from a Warning if there is a possible risk of compromising law enforcement efforts, but if a crime occurs that would pose a serious or continuing threat to the KSU community, a timely warning notice would be distributed to the campus community.
 Timely warning notices are typically distributed to the KSU community via blast email.

-The KSU DPS is primarily responsible for the determining the content and distributing of a timely warning notice to the community and such notifications are distributed via official KSU email.
+The KSU Police are primarily responsible for the determining the content and distributing of a timely warning notice to the community and such notifications are distributed via official KSU email.
 If the Department of Public Safety is unable to distribute the notice, the Office of Strategic Security and Safety is also authorized and trained to develop and distribute a timely warning notice to the community.

 CLERY REQUIRED DAILY CRIME LOG